Goal Setting is an integral step towards success that will motivate you to continue working to achieve your dreams. And it is backed by science!

 As you can see, there is a strong relationship between goals and motivation.
 In order to sustain motivation, you must not only set goals, but your goals need to have structure.
 Following these guidelines can increase both your motivation and your chances of reaching your intentions.

 Put it into Action

 Choose one of your dreams, aspirations, hopes, wants, etc. and create a concrete actionable goal complete with time line.
-Feel free to share in the comments below.
+A few examples to get you started:

 The Complete Motivation Series

 Here are links to the entire motivational series in case you are just joining us.